 The Difficulty of Finding an Appropriate Treatment Method

-Anxiety treatment looks different for most people diagnosed with anxiety.
+Anxiety treatment looks different for most people diagnosed.
 Petersen is no different.
-As she fills your mind with helpful information and her own personal experience, she walks you through the many different treatment options she’s dragged through on her journey.
+As she fills your mind with helpful information and her experiences, she gives you insight into the many different treatment options she was dragged through on her journey.

 Have you been diagnosed with anxiety?
-Do you know someone who’s been diagnosed with anxiety?
+Do you know someone who has?
 What books have you read that were helpful in your treatment or search for treatment?